CybersecuritySecurity

 What is the NIS2 Directive and What is it for?

 Cybersecurity has become an imperative priority for all organizations.
 The entry into force of the NIS2 Directive in January 2023 has marked a new horizon in the protection of critical infrastructures within the European Union.
-This new regulation not only raises the bar for security but also expands its scope to a wide range of sectors.
+This new regulation not only raises the bar for security, but also expands its scope to a wide range of sectors.

-When does NIS2 come into effect?
+When Does NIS2 Come into Effect?

-It came into force in January 2023, marking the start of the transposition period by Member States.
-They have untiOctober 17, 2024 o incorporate it into their national legislation and until January 2025 to communicate the applicable sanctioning regime to the European Commission.
-By 2025, it will be determined which entities are considered essential and important, and in 2027, the Commission will review the Directive’s functioning and report on it to the Parliament and the Council.
+It came into force in January 2023, marking the beginning of the transposition period by the Member States.
+These have until October 17, 2024 to incorporate it into their national legislation and until January 2025 to communicate the sanctioning regime applicable to the European Commission.
+By 2025, it will be determined which entities are considered essential and important, and in 2027, the Commission will review the functioning of the Directive and report on it to the Parliament and the Council.

-• Banking.
+• Energy

-• Financial.
+• Banking

-• Transportation.
+• Financial

-• Healthcare.
+• Transportation

-• Digital infrastructure.
+• Digital infrastructure

-• Potable water and wastewater.
+• Drinking water and wastewater

 • ICT service management (B2B)